KaliJhomen/FitRoutine/README.md

-# FitRoutine Project
+# FitRoutine

 FitRoutine is a web application built with Django that allows users to register, log in, and manage their workout routines.
 The application provides features for creating, editing, and deleting personalized workout routines, tracking body parameters, and accessing a manual with exercise documentation and nutritional information.

 ## Features

-- User registration and login with email verification and password reset functionality.
+- User registration and login with email verification and password reset.
 - Ability to create, edit, and delete custom workout routines.
 - Selection of exercises based on targeted muscle groups.
 - Tracking of body parameters such as weight, height, and measurements.